jichaoyinyjc/Dynamically-configured-physics-informed-neural-network-in-topology-optimization-applications/README.md

 <img src="https://github.com/jichaoyinyjc/Dynamically-configured-physics-informed-neural-network-in-topology-optimization-applications/blob/main/Figure/test_for_Sec-3.2.png" width="520">

 I'm thrilled to be embarking on my first study of integrating PINN with Topo!
 The level of code written is still a work in progress, and I'd love to hear your questions about it.
-If your research makes use of any of the code in this repository, we would love for you to cite this article!
+If your research makes use of any of the code in this repository, we would love for you to cite this article! **Email: jichaoyinyjc@163.com**.
 The relevant information is below:

     @article{YIN2024117004,
     title = {Dynamically configured physics-informed neural network in topology optimization applications},